Summary: in this tutorial, you will learn how to create stored functions using the

 RETURNS statement.
 It can be any valid MySQL data types.

-Fourth, for the same input parameters, if the stored function returns the same result, it is considered deterministic and otherwise the stored function is not deterministic.
+Fourth, for the same input parameters, if the stored function returns the same result, it is considered deterministic; otherwise, the stored function is not deterministic.
 You have to decide whether a stored function is deterministic or not.
 If you declare it incorrectly, the stored function may produce an unexpected result, or the available optimization is not used which degrades the performance.

 Fifth, you write the code in the body of the stored function.
 It can be a single statement or a compound statement.
 Inside the body section, you have to specify at least one